Photo by Julien Andrieux

 BFA Programs That Actively Accept Transfers

-These programs confirm in official admissions materials or department guidance that they consider transfer students, though they may not have a dedicated transfer-specific pathway.
-Expect an audition, transcript review, and a direct conversation with the department about where you would enter the sequence.
+These programs confirm in official admissions materials, department guidance, or catalog language that they consider transfer students.
+Most still require an audition, transcript review, and a direct conversation with the department about where you would enter the sequence.

 East Carolina University